 A few writers only write fiction.
 Others love to pen memoirs, while some prefer to stick to small business books.

-Personally, I enjoy writing uplifting stories or educational non-fiction material.
+Personally, I enjoy writing uplifting stories, helping record a family’s history, or compiling educational non-fiction material.
 I wouldn’t be comfortable writing a memoir centered around abuse; it would be too painful.

 However, I can write a fictional novel, a non-fiction how-to book (sometimes called prescriptive non-fiction), or a memoir.
 I love all classifications and genres, as long as the overall message is positive.

 Her current schedule

 When you interview a ghostwriter, ask about his schedule.
 You need to have some prediction about when he can deliver a finished manuscript to you.